Academic Departments — (1998)-83; (2001)-88; (2019)-65.

-Alumni, famous — A number of Maryland alumni have gone on to achieve fame, including Carl Bernstein (reporter for the Washington Post who helped break the Watergate story); Connie Chung (television news anchor); Larry David (co-creator and executive producer of Seinfeld); Len Elmore (sportscaster on ESPN); Roland Martin (fishing expert and broadcaster); Odonna Matthews (vice president for consumer affairs at Giant Food); Mark McEwen (weather and entertainment editor for CBS This Morning); Parren Mitchell (congressman); Galo Plaza (president of Ecuador); Pernell Roberts (actor); Ken Waissman (Broadway producer); Dianne Wiest (actress); Vashti McKenzie (first women to be elected bishop in the African Methodist Episcopal Church); and Jason Kravitz (actor on the television series The Practice).
+Alumni, Famous — A number of Maryland alumni have gone on to achieve fame, including Jim Henson (creator of the Muppets); Carl Bernstein (reporter for the Washington Post who helped break the Watergate story); Connie Chung (television news anchor); Larry David (co-creator and executive producer of Seinfeld); Len Elmore (sportscaster); Roland Martin (fishing expert and broadcaster); Odonna Matthews (vice president for consumer affairs at Giant Food); Mark McEwen (weather and entertainment editor for CBS This Morning); Parren Mitchell (congressman); Galo Plaza (president of Ecuador); Pernell Roberts (actor); Ken Waissman (Broadway producer); Dianne Wiest (actress); Vashti McKenzie (first women to be elected bishop in the African Methodist Episcopal Church); and Jason Kravitz (actor on the television series The Practice).
 (See also Alumni Hall of Fame, Alumni of Note and Quarterback Factory, among other topics.)

 American Association of Universities — The University of Maryland was elected to membership in this prestigious organization in 1969.

 Annapolis Hall — Originally constructed in 1924; designed by Flournoy and Flournoy; razed and rebuilt in 1988; named for the state capital, Annapolis, Maryland.